GeekTrainer/learn-react/3-state-events/0-introduction.md

-Making a React application interactive requires the use of state, properties and events.
-State is information shared throughout the entire application.
-Properties is information for use in an individual component.
-Events are actions typically performed by the user, such as clicking on a button.
-In this module we will explore how to implement state, properties and events in React.
+Creating an interactive application requires the ability to modify data and respond to user requests.
+In React, this is managed through state and events.
+State is data which can be updated and shared between various components throughout your application as needed.
+Events allow you to handle all the different ways a user can interact with your application - the clicks, typing, and taps.

 ## Objectives